Friday, June 30, 2017

 someone said

 There was never a doubt in my mind that Julia is good, probably the best language for the future, will succeed/already has for the scientific audience (as clearly better than all alternatives, for performance work where you also want to be "dynamic").
 It's estimated to have exponential growth of users, doubling every 9 months now, estimated at 100,000 users, with I forget how many downloads per day.
-Can look it up (it's in a video on youtube, from one of the key Julia people).
+Look it up (it's in a video on YouTube, from one of the key Julia people).

 https://www.quora.com/Is-Julia-programming-language-growing-fast

-finally, i met a young relative of mine who is studying Engineering at Stanford, and part of the industrial engineering curriculum is to take a course in Julia programming
+finally, I met a young relative of mine who is studying Engineering at Stanford, and part of the industrial engineering curriculum is to take a course in Julia programming.

 rgds